JordanLDiaz/fs-journal/notes/08-async.md

-added const carData = getFormData... then service --> in editCar, added: const res = await axios.put('url')    //again added + id,carData to end of url console.log('[EDIT CAR]', res.data);         //now updates on refresh only so add. to service.. let index = appState.cars.findIndex(c => c.id == id) appstate.cars.splice(index, 1, new Car(res.data))                 // we start at the index, splice out old and replace w/new appState.emit('cars')                       //be sure to trigger listener here
+added const carData = getFormData... then service --> in editCar, added: const res = await axios.put('url')    //again added + id,carData to end of url, and again dont forget the /after the url so it connects to id correctly. console.log('[EDIT CAR]', res.data);         //now updates on refresh only so add. to service.. let index = appState.cars.findIndex(c => c.id == id) appstate.cars.splice(index, 1, new Car(res.data))                 // we start at the index, splice out old and replace w/new appState.emit('cars')                       //be sure to trigger listener here

 23. added some pops to controller editCar, createCar, remove car (if(await pop.confirm('Are you sure...))

+Reflection from Gegslist Async: now that we have a few different pages, we don't want any of them to load as soon as the page loads.
+Instead we want the user to select which category they want.
+To do this, I had to move the this.getHouses and this.getCars from the constructor to the showHouses() and showCars() functions.
+I also had to move the _drawHouseForm and _drawCarForm from the constructor to the showHouses() and showCars().
+Do the same with jobs!

+Notes from jobs
+1. added button for jobs in header first, then created model, controller, and service.